Jan. 6 panel interviews ex-Secret Service agent Tony Ornato - NewsBreak

 Jan.
 6 panel interviews ex-Secret Service agent Tony Ornato

-The House committee investigating the Jan.
-6 attack on the U.S. Capitol interviewed former Secret Service agent Tony Ornato on Tuesday about Donald Trump 's actions on the day of the insurrection, according to a person familiar with the matter.
+WASHINGTON — (AP) — The House committee investigating the Jan.
+6 attack on the U.S. Capitol interviewed former Secret Service agent Tony Ornato on Tuesday about Donald Trump's actions on the day of the insurrection, according to a person familiar with the matter.

 This was the third time the committee deposed Ornato, who also served as Trump’s deputy chief of staff for operations.
 Lawmakers have for months sought his testimony to try to corroborate what other witnesses have said about Trump's actions on Jan.
 6, 2021, according to the person, who was not authorized to speak publicly about closed-door depositions and requested anonymity.